espressif/vscode-esp-idf-extension/docs_espressif/en/debugproject.rst

 - Navigate to **View** > **Command Palette**.

-- Type **ESP-IDF: Select OpenOCD Board Configuration** and select the command to to choose the openOCD configuration files for the extension openOCD server.
+- Type **ESP-IDF: Select OpenOCD Board Configuration** and select the command to to choose the OpenOCD configuration files for the extension OpenOCD server.

 .. note::
   * Please review `Configuration of OpenOCD for Specific Target <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/tips-and-quirks.html#jtag-debugging-tip-openocd-configure-target>`_ to understand which board or configuration to use for your specific hardware.